data-preservation-programs/slingshot/participants/TicMusi.md

 ## (8) What pre-processing are you doing before ingesting the data?

-We will store music files directly in the filecoin miner network and maintain the music metadata in relation database.
+We will store music files directly in the filecoin and IPFS network through Powergate and maintain the music metadata in relation database.

 ## (9)  What tech stack will you use to store the data?

-Powergate and lotus
+Powergate, lotus and IPFS

 ## (10) How will you retrieve the data?

-When user listen music, the miner server response the whole track file to user UI, and we need a caching layer like IPFS to cache hot music files for retrive.
+When user listen music, hosted Powergate will try to fetch date from cache layer (IPFS for hot storage), if can't get it, it will try to fetch from Filecoin (for cold storage) to user and store it in IPFS simultaneously

 ## (11) Who is the intended user for your application/UI?